thinnker/micro-ai-ts/docs/GUIDE.md

   execute
 )

+// With Micro client
+const client = new Micro({
+  model: 'openai:gpt-4.1-mini',
+  tools: [searchTool, orderTool],
+})

-const agent = Agent.create({
+// With Agent (can provide more context) const agent = Agent.create({
   name: 'ShopAssistant',
   // Bad: 'You help users'
   // Good: 'You help users find products.
 When they ask about products, use the search_database tool.
 When they ask about orders, use the check_order tool.',
   background: '...',
+  tools: [searchTool, orderTool],
 })
 ```